mrtnbroder/martinbroder.com/README.md

-# martinbroder.com Monorepo
+# martinbroder.com

-This repository contains the source code for my personal website, [martinbroder.com](https://martinbroder.com), along with the infrastructure-as-code to deploy it.
+This repository is a monorepo and contains the source code for my personal website, [www.martinbroder.com](https://www.martinbroder.com), along with the infrastructure-as-code to deploy it.

 ## Tech Stack